bigpresh/Pod-Readme/README.md

 # RECENT CHANGES

+## Bug Fixes

+- Fixed minimum version of some prerequisites for tests.

 ## Documentation

 - Added missing date to Changes.
 - Fixed typos in POD and README.
 - Added stub POD to Pod::Readme::Filter.
 - Fixed a daft typo in the Changes file.
+- Documented known issue in the requires plugin.

 ## Enhancements